'S Marvelous

 'S Marvelous is an album by Ray Conniff and His Orchestra.
 It was released in mono in 1957 on the Columbia label (catalog no. CL 1074) and in stereo (catalog no. CS 8037) in 1958.

+Chart performance

-The album debuted on Billboard magazine's popular album chart on December 23, 1957, peaked at No. 10, and remained on that chart for 31 weeks.
+The album came after an unsuccessful one with a bop sound, but this one debuted on Billboard magazine's pop album chart on December 23, 1957, peaked at No. 10, and remained on the chart for 31 weeks.
+On the Cash Box albums chart, it peaked at No. 7, staying on the chart for 15 weeks.
 It was certified by the RIAA as a gold record.

+Reception

 AllMusic later gave the album a rating of four-and-a-half stars.
 Reviewer William Ruhlmann called it "a set of lively arrangements of standards featuring a wordless chorus."